 Image courtesy of Tom Sanladerer's video on our Carbonyte filament

 The availability of new, exciting 3D printing materials has increased dramatically in a few short years.
 Originally, you were confined to just your regular PLA and ABS filaments on any machine costing less than $30,000 or so.
-Now, you’re able to print with nearly any material you want.
+Now, you’re able to print with nearly any material you want, on a desktop printer for about $1000.

 One of those exciting new developments is Carbon Fibre composite filaments.
-The properties of carbon fibre include incredible strength to weight ratio, rigidity, good tensile strength and resistance to corrosion and fatigue.
+The properties of carbonfiber filament include incredible strength to weight ratio, rigidity, good tensile strength and resistance to corrosion and fatigue.

 What is Carbon Filament?